aezaqiel/SimplePong/README.md

 # SimplePong
-Pong Game using Java
+Simple Pong Game as a first java project

 Controls:

 player 1 = W and S

 player 2 = Arrow Up and Down

-Basic game for first java project

 #################################################